xanh18/WebSeeSharpers_school/README.md

 # WebSeeSharpers_school
 A cinema application with the .net framework

-This is a school poject I created with 4 friends
+This is a school project I created with 4 other students

 The first half we created together and the latter half we have to complete individual.